lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/contact-me.rst

 ..  container:: justify

-    If you are looking for support and advice for your simulations, you can become a |patreon|, and:
+    If you are looking for support in setting-up your molecular simulations, you can become a |patreon|, and:

     - Receive **personalized advice** for your project
     - Have your LAMMPS **inputs reviewed**